Elvis: The Concert: Elvis: The 30th Anniversary Concert (2007)

 On August 16, 2007, Elvis: The 30th Anniversary Concert was held at the FedEx Forum in Memphis and was on a bigger scale than the 20th and 25th anniversary concerts.
 It featured many Elvis alumni musicians.
 Some musicians had originally recorded and/or toured with Elvis Presley as far back as the 1950s; this included Elvis' original drummer D.J.
 Fontana, soprano and session vocalist Millie Kirkham, and Gordon Stoker and Ray Walker of The Jordanaires.
 As always, the show also featured musicians who had worked with Elvis Presley during the 1969-1977 "concert years"; this included James Burton, Jerry Scheff, Glen D. Hardin, and Ronnie Tutt of the TCB Band.
-Backing vocalists included Myrna Smith and Estelle Brown of the Sweet Inspirations; Terry Blackwood, Joe Moscheo, and Sherman Andrus of the Imperials (joined by new member Gus Gaches); and Ed Hill, Donnie Sumner, Bill Baize, and Donnie Sumner of the Stamps Quartet.
+Backing vocalists included Myrna Smith and Estelle Brown of the Sweet Inspirations; Terry Blackwood, Joe Moscheo, and Sherman Andrus of the Imperials (joined by new member Gus Gaches); and Ed Hill, Donnie Sumner, Bill Baize, and J.D.
+Sumner of the Stamps Quartet.
 This group of musicians and backing vocalists were augmented by The Dempseys and members of the Memphis Symphony Orchestra.

 The 30th Anniversary featured another "virtual duet" by Elvis Presley and Lisa Marie Presley: "In The Ghetto".